Skip to main content

 The physiological stress induced by sleep apnea, particularly the repeated drops in oxygen saturation, directly influences the endocrine glands.
 For instance, the intermittent hypoxia can suppress the pulsatile release of gonadotropin-releasing hormone (GnRH) from the hypothalamus, which in turn reduces the production of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from the pituitary gland.
 This cascade ultimately leads to diminished testosterone production in the testes for men and altered ovarian function in women.

-Similarly, the somatotropic axis, responsible for secretion, is highly dependent on robust, uninterrupted sleep, particularly during deep sleep stages.
+Similarly, the somatotropic axis, responsible for growth hormone secretion, is highly dependent on robust, uninterrupted sleep, particularly during deep sleep stages.
 Sleep apnea fragments these crucial sleep cycles, impairing the natural nocturnal surge of growth hormone.
 This can contribute to reduced muscle mass, increased adiposity, and a general decline in metabolic vigor.
 Addressing these underlying hormonal deficits becomes a logical extension of managing the sleep disorder itself.

 Key Diagnostic Tests for Hormonal Optimization Pre-Sleep Apnea Treatment